-Pre-Drive Checks
+Pre-Ride (weekly) Checks

-This handout describes how to conduct a pre-drive check, how to go through a systematic cockpit drill and then the start up procedure to be used prior to driving off.
+Before setting off on any journey, it is important to ensure the machine is safe to ride and all systems are operating correctly.
+This handout describes how to conduct a thorough weekly machine check, how to go through a systems check and then the start up procedure to be used prior to riding off.
+A shortened version of this check should be used when returning to your motorcycle.